 5. Sleep in Large Dorms

-Large hostel rooms are called dorms and staying in dorms is the cheapest paid accommodation option.
+Large hostel rooms are called dorms, and staying in dorms is the cheapest paid accommodation option.
 If Couchsurfing or staying at a restaurant isn’t suitable for you, this will save you a lot for a place to sleep.
 Larger dorms are cheaper.
-Dorms have a capacity of 4-6 beds in general, a 12-18 bed dorm will be the cheapest.
-It’s up to you whether you stick to 4-6 beds dorm to have some privacy or a larger dorm to save more!
+Dorms have a capacity of 4-6 beds in general, a 12-18 bed dorm will be the most affordable.
+It’s up to you whether you stick to a 4-6-bed dorm to have some privacy or a larger dorm to save more!

 In my early days, I used to stay in Large dorms to save money and make cheaper trips.
-As accommodation is the major expense in your travel, choosing a cheaper option to stay can make your travel affordable.
+As accommodation is the major expense in your travel, choosing a more inexpensive option to stay can make your travel affordable.

 6. Use Student and Other Discount Cards

 This is a bonus hack!
-If you’re a teacher, a student, or under 26, welcome to the universe with 50%-off on major tourists’ spots.
+If you’re a teacher, a student, or under 26, welcome to the universe with 50% off on major tourist spots.

-All you need is a teacher, student, or a youth card to take advantage of.
-Even if you’re recently graduated and your card is eligible (hasn’t expired yet), you can enjoy a plethora of discounts.
+All you need is a teacher, a student, or a youth card to take advantage of.
+Even if you’ve recently graduated, and your card is eligible (it hasn’t expired yet), you can enjoy a plethora of discounts.

 Always ask if there are discounts available for youth or students.
 If the market doesn’t owe discounts, you’ll get recommendations for student discounts from there.
 This is a simple yet effective strategy to have more spending less.